top of page

 • Avoid appointing a family member as your planner.
 It’s tempting to let a new sister-in-law, cousin, or helpful friend “play coordinator,” but it almost always leads to unnecessary stress.
 Blurred boundaries can create tension.
 A true planner or coordinator is dedicated solely to your wedding and that level of focus can’t come from someone who is also trying to be a guest.

-• Whether you are hiring a wedding planner or not, have the contact list of all your vendors easily accessible so you can share it ahead of the celebration with your Wedding Planner or call them yourself if going the DIY route.
+• Whether you are hiring a wedding planner or not, have the contact list of all your vendors easily accessible so you can share it ahead of the celebration with your Wedding Planner or have handy i case you need to call them yourself if going the DIY route.

 No matter which direction you choose, the goal is a celebration that feels smooth, meaningful, and true to the two of you.
 Choose the level of support that allows you to stay present for the moments that matter most.